evanfoss/eef_bioamp/README.md

 Please Note: The Power Line Frequency Rejection in some units is not user adjustable.

-# EPL BioAmp "Breakout Pod"
+# EEF BioAmp "Breakout Pod"

 This is shared between the "Cheap" and "Fancy" versions.
 Like both of them it is not for use on humans.
 It's features include the following.